bahmutov/cypress-examples/docs/index.md

 - [Type characters one by one into separate input elements](./recipes/type-one-by-one.md)
 - [Sibling elements](./recipes/sibling-element.md) using `.next` and CSS selector `+`
 - [Collect headings from the page](./recipes/collect-headings.md) and save as a JSON file
-- [Table with prices](./recipes/table-with-prices.md) confirms the prices in every table row.
 - Querying [SVG example](./recipes/svg-example.md)
 - [SVG Loader goes away example](./recipes/svg-loader.md)
 - Find and confirm the list of [labels for checked checkboxes](./recipes/labels-for-checkboxes.md)